NgWJ422/Currency_recognition/README.md

 ## 🧠 Training Notes

-The YOLOv8 model (`best.pt`) was trained on a **custom Ringgit currency dataset** using **Google Colab** to leverage GPU acceleration.
-After training, the best-performing model checkpoint was downloaded and placed in the `models/` directory for local inference through the Jupyter notebook.
-Training, validation, and testing outputs are stored in the `colab/` directory for reference.
+The YOLOv8 model (`best.pt`) was trained on a **custom Ringgit currency dataset** using **Google Colab** to leverage cloud-based NVIDIA GPU acceleration.
+After achieving optimal performance, the entire training output folder—containing `train_results`, `val_results`, and `test_results` directories—was downloaded and placed into the `colab/` directory for reference.
+The `best.pt` file is located inside the `train_results` directory.
+Additionally, the Google Colab notebook used for training was downloaded separately and placed in the same `colab/` folder.

 ---